On this page...

 Five (5) Social-Emotional Learning Competencies

-- Self-Awareness is the ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior.
-It is the ability to accurately assess one’s strengths and limitations with a well-grounded sense of confidence, optimism, and a “growth mindset."
-There are three (3) Learning Targets within this competency: Identifying Emotions, Accurate Self Perception, and Self-Confidence.
+- Self-Awareness is the ability to accurately recognize one’s own emotions, thoughts, and experiences and how they influence behavior.
+It is the ability to accurately assess one’s strengths and limitations, with a well-grounded sense of confidence, optimism, and a “growth mindset.”

 Durlak, J. A., Domitrovich, C. E., Weissberg, R. P., & Gullotta, T. P. (Eds.).
 (2015).
 Handbook of Social and Emotional Learning: Research and Practice.
 The Guilford Press.